The .gov means it’s official.

 NOTE:The printed paper endorsed health certificate must accompany each shipment.
 You can arrange to have your endorsed health certificate returned via pick-up or by mail (a pre-paid, pre-addressed return label must be provided during certificate submission).

-Turks and Caicos Island - Summary of Requirements for Live Animals
+Turks and Caicos Islands - Summary of Requirements for Live Animals